kjgpta/Data-Augmentation-for-Automated-Essay-Scoring-using-Transformer-Models/README.md

 This section describes how to use the code and scripts provided in this repository.

 1. Firstly, we summarize the topic of each essay using the [BART](https://huggingface.co/docs/transformers/model_doc/bart) model.

 2. Next, we normalize the training and validation score out of 10 such that we have 11 bracket of score from 0 to 10.

 3. We then added the summary of each topic to the training data and validation data.
+The data augmentation process is shown below:

 ![Data Augmentation](Result/data_augmentation.png)

 4. We trained the model on the augmented data and evaluate the model on the validation data.

 5. After thorough analysis, we used the test data and added that data to the training data and trained the model on the augmented data using the updated hyperparameters.

 6. We then evaluated the model on the test data.

 ## Results